iamcristinanr/JavaSE-Functional/README.md

 - Facilitates the creation of threads

-Disadvantages
+Disadvantages:

 - For each modification, we need a new instance.

 - Requires special attention in design.

-- There are many mutable objects out of our reach so we must generate some way so that these objects do not mutate.Example.
-Java lists are mutable.
-We can generate immutability by returning a copy this prevents add malicious emails to an email list
+- There are many mutable objects out of our reach so we must generate some way so that these objects do not mutate.Example. **Java lists are mutable.
+We can generate immutability by returning a copy this prevents add malicious emails to an email list**